anagordon/unbIAsed.Rx-lsi/README.md

 - source .venv/bin/activate

 If you add more imports, make sure to do this in the terminal:
-- pip freeze > requirements.txt
+- pip install -r requirements.txt